cordphelps/ampelos/README.md

 <img src="ampelos_files/figure-gfm/clusterAltModels-1.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-2.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-3.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-4.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-5.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-6.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-7.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-8.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterAltModels-9.png" width="33%" />

+## model evaluation (continued)
-### evaluate the effect of “contact rate” on model prediction for 9 models: 3 clusters across 3 seasonal timeframes. assume the median spider population per vine varies by seasonal timeframe per the results above

-#### calculate the posterior distribution of the expected rate of trapped spiders per vine for high and low contact environments, normalize the difference in these two expected rates and plot the difference.
+### evaluate the effect of “contact rate” on model prediction for 9 models, 3 clusters across 3 seasonal timeframes.
+Assume the median spider population per vine varies by seasonal timeframe according to the results above.
+Calculate the posterior distribution of the expected rate of trapped spiders per vine for high and low contact environments, normalize the difference in these two expected rates and plot the difference.
 Do the distributions look reasonable?

-#### for the first two seasonal timeframes, yes, the number of mcmc iterations seem sufficient as the distributions are single peaked and smooth. (<https://www.rensvandeschoot.com/brms-wambs/> paragraph 4) They also have reasonable bounds (<https://www.rensvandeschoot.com/brms-wambs/> paragraph 6).
-The model yields excessively broad distributions in the third seasonal timeframe.
+#### observation: for the first two seasonal timeframes, yes, the number of mcmc iterations seem sufficient as the distributions are single peaked and smooth. (<https://www.rensvandeschoot.com/brms-wambs/> paragraph 4) They also have reasonable bounds (<https://www.rensvandeschoot.com/brms-wambs/> paragraph 6).
+The model yields excessively broad distributions in the third seasonal timeframe suggesting that the model has broken down at this point.

 <img src="ampelos_files/figure-gfm/clusterDiag1-1.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag1-2.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag1-3.png" width="33%" />

+## model evaluation (continued)

 ### what is the impact of parameter joint uncertainty on model prediction?

-#### as predictors of trapped spiders, the parameter uncertainty of log(population) and contact rate are negatively correlated for clusters 1 and 2 in each seasonal timeframe.
+#### observation: as predictors of trapped spiders, the parameter uncertainty of log(population) and contact rate are negatively correlated for clusters 1 and 2 in each seasonal timeframe.
 So, for smaller vine populations, SNH contact has a larger effect.
 These parameters are very mildly negatively correlated for cluster 3 for each timeframe.

 <img src="ampelos_files/figure-gfm/clusterDiag2-1.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-2.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-3.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-4.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-5.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-6.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-7.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-8.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterDiag2-9.png" width="33%" />

-### how do the clusters compare to each other across multiple weeks?

-### Is there a difference in the number of crab spiders trapped in the morning compared to the number trapped in the evening?

-#### yes, spiders seem more active in the daylight hours (afternoon collection).
-Cumulative counts also reveal more crab spiders in the control transect for afternoon collection.
+## { end model evaluation }

+## model retrospective

+### the model does not capture the effect of vineyard cultural controls.
+For example, the vineyard cover crop does not receive the same irrigation support as do the vines, and it is eventually removed by roughly week 28.
+The Ampelos vineyard management protocol also calls for the application of organic fungicides by foliar spray every 10 days.
+This effect is not modelled.

+### the model does not capture possible environmental effects including those related to the growth and decline of the vineyard canopy.

+## further data analysis

 ### the crab spider is a dominant species in the vineyard.
 Over the course of the season, how are they distributed along the length of the row?

 <img src="ampelos_files/figure-gfm/ridges-1.png" width="50%" /><img src="ampelos_files/figure-gfm/ridges-2.png" width="50%" />

+### Is there a difference in the number of crab spiders trapped in the morning compared to the number trapped in the evening?

+#### spiders seem more active in the daylight hours (afternoon collection).
+Cumulative counts also reveal more crab spiders in the control transect for afternoon collection.

 <img src="ampelos_files/figure-gfm/population-trends-both-1.png" width="50%" /><img src="ampelos_files/figure-gfm/population-trends-both-2.png" width="50%" /><img src="ampelos_files/figure-gfm/population-trends-both-3.png" width="50%" /><img src="ampelos_files/figure-gfm/population-trends-both-4.png" width="50%" /><img src="ampelos_files/figure-gfm/population-trends-both-5.png" width="50%" /><img src="ampelos_files/figure-gfm/population-trends-both-6.png" width="50%" />

-![transect
-layout](./images/transectLayout.jpg)

 ### each of the two transects consists of 3 rows of 10 traps in each row.
 Is the total insect population relatively uniform among the 3 rows of a transect?
 Does this uniformity change over time?
 Compute the Jaccard Index for each week: the index *‘is a statistic used for comparing the similarity and diversity of sample sets.’*

-#### in-transect rows are not very uniform.
+![transect
+layout](./images/transectLayout.jpg)

 ##### Note that *‘… the SMC counts both mutual presences (when an attribute is present in both sets) and mutual absence (when an attribute is absent in both sets) as matches and compares it to the total number of attributes in the universe, whereas the Jaccard index only counts mutual presence as matches and compares it to the number of attributes that have been chosen by at least one of the two sets.’* (<https://en.wikipedia.org/wiki/Jaccard_index>)

+#### observation: in-transect crab spider counts exhibit moderate uniformity.

     ## Warning: funs() is soft deprecated as of dplyr 0.8.0
     ## Please use a list of either functions or lambdas: